 Due to the complexity of the intervention and amount of resources, human and financial, needed for its roll-out in an extensive coverage area, IGATE was implemented using a phased approach, as clearly expressed in our quarterly reports.
 As a result, 11 sample schools had not been reached by all foundational models (VSL, MG, PW) or the models had only recently been introduced to the schools, without having been fully rolled out.
 It is our perspective that the evaluation should focus on understanding the effects of the IGATE treatment on students, and therefore assessing its potential value in boosting learning outcomes and attendance.
 The 11 schools that had not been fully exposed to the treatment at the midline will also be included in the endline evaluation, taking into account the exposure time as a key variable in the analysis.

 In the present report, it is stated that by focusing on treated schools only, the results may have been overestimated.
 This statement is questioned by the IGATE team, since there is no evidence that the treatment schools included have any advantages in terms of resources or access that may have led to better results; all IGATE schools were selected based on their official classification as disadvantaged schools with poor infrastructure and limited resources.
-This is corroborated by a statement by the evaluators in section 2.3.2, noting that a DiD analysis inclusive of all schools (intention-to-treat – ITT) did not lead to any different results.
+This is corroborated by the patterns observed in section 2.3.2, noting that the results of the ITT and Full Treatment analyses are only slightly different.
 Furthermore, the reduction in the sample is likely to have led to an underestimation of IGATE’s results, limiting our ability to detect existing effects due to the smaller number of respondents.

 All definitions of treatment used in this report are program-based rather than self-identified by participants.
 The program found that some participants in KIIs and FGDs may have had difficulty identifying which interventions were being implemented by which organisations and/or which projects, due to the large number of development projects in some communities.
 For example, a community leader in Mberengwa remarked “there were quite a number of interventions in this village but it’s difficult to know exactly the ones which were done by World Vision.”
 Other participants mentioned SNV activities related to SDC but not in relation to IGATE.
 (SNV was well-known in the districts prior to IGATE.)
 Some people may have failed to discuss some activities and their impact as they may not have associated them with the IGATE project.
 (IGATE interventions with a high profile at community-level are VSL, MG, PW, and BEEP.)